Spark DDL

 The CREATE TABLE ...
 AS SELECT syntax is used to create a table and write the query results to the table.
 Primary keys, partitions, and properties are not inherited from the source table and need to be configured separately.

-You can enable uniqueness check for the primary key in the source table by setting set spark.sql.arctic.check-source-data-uniqueness.enabled = true in Spark SQL.
+You can enable uniqueness check for the primary key in the source table by setting set spark.sql.mixed-format.check-source-data-uniqueness.enabled = true in Spark SQL.
 If there are duplicate primary keys, an error will be raised during the write operation.

 You can use the following syntax to create a table with primary keys, partitions, and properties:

-CREATE TABLE arctic_catalog.db.sample
+CREATE TABLE mixed_catalog.db.sample

-PRIMARY KEY(id) USING arctic
+PRIMARY KEY(id) USING mixed_iceberg

 PARTITIONED BY (pt)